panodata/suraya/README.md

-# Grafana Nuraya
+# Suraya

 _A blend of Grafana and marimo, with flavours of AMG and PMM._

-Grafana Nuraya is a community distribution of Grafana, with batteries included, similarly like AWS and Percona are doing it.
+Grafana Suraya is a community distribution of Grafana, with batteries included, similarly like AWS and Percona are doing it.

 Pairing [Grafana] with reactive notebooks using [Jupyter] and [marimo]